Why Food Is Important for Child Development

 How sugar impacts mood and energy

-Foods and drinks high in sugar cause sudden spikes in blood sugar, followed by crashes.
-These ups and downs can leave children tired, moody, or fidgety, making it harder for them to pay attention in school or play cooperatively with others.
+Foods and drinks high in added sugar can cause quick rises in energy followed by crashes.
+These ups and downs can leave some children tired, moody, or fidgety, making it harder to pay attention in school or play cooperatively.

 The role of protein in focus and learning

-Protein-rich foods provide a steady supply of amino acids that support brain chemicals involved in focus and motivation.
-Eggs, fish, beans, dairy, and lean meats can help children stay alert and improve how they learn and remember new information.
+Protein-rich foods provide amino acids that support brain chemicals involved in focus and motivation.
+Eggs, fish, beans, dairy, tofu, and lean meats can help children stay full and alert for longer than sugary snacks alone.

 Healthy fats and emotional well-being

-Healthy fats, such as those in nuts, seeds, avocados, and oily fish, help build brain cells and support mood-regulating hormones.
-Omega-3 fats, in particular, have been linked to reduced symptoms of anxiety and low mood in some children.
+Healthy fats, such as those in nuts, seeds, avocados, olive oil, and oily fish, help build brain cells and support hormone production.
+Omega-3 fats are especially important for brain and eye development.

 The importance of hydration for behavior

 Even mild dehydration can cause headaches, irritability, and trouble concentrating.
-Encouraging kids to drink water regularly helps them stay clear-headed, more patient, and better able to cope with daily challenges.
+Encouraging kids to drink water regularly helps them stay clear-headed and better able to cope with daily challenges.

 The effect of artificial additives